Indianmeal moth: Immunity

-Indian-meal moths are developing a resistance to many kinds of biological agents, such as the granulosis virus.
-Use of pest-control agents can cause resistance to these agents to be selected for in populations of Indian-meal moths.
+Indianmeal moths are developing a resistance to many kinds of biological agents, such as the granulosis virus.
+Use of pest-control agents can cause resistance to these agents to be selected for in populations of Indianmeal moths.
 In populations exposed to the granulosis virus, it was found that the moths were 96 times more resistant to the virus; this led to the prohibition of many such biological agents.

 Regulations prevent the use of many pesticides near food sources, so these pests are highly suitable for control with natural predators.